-To the Clerk of the County Commissioners, branberry fres deedepring Ellowath MAINE.
-This contains a List of Yotes given by the inhabitants of the Town of Granberry Johns for COUNTY TREASURER, on the second Monday of September, 1857, sealed up in open Town meeting, by U.S.POSTACE C. Bernald Spurling 2.
-Selectmon.
-C. Richardon Granberr Hishardon Hus THREE CENTS Attest: Town Clerk.
+To the Clerk of the County Commissioners, branberry gres deedepit 6 Ellowath MAINE.
+This contains a List of Yotes given by the inhabitants of the Town of Granberry Johns for COUNTY TREASURER, on the second Monday of September, 1857, sealed up in open Town meeting, by U.S.POSTACE C. Dernald Spurling 2?
+Selectmen. af Richardson Granberr THREE CENTS Attest: Town Clerk.

-An 1857 cover that was carried by a rowboat in the weekly mail from Great Cranberry Island, ME to Southwest Harbor on the mainland (Route 74).
+An 1857 cover that was carried by a rowboat in the weekly mail from Great Cranberry Island, ME ("Cranberry Isles") to Southwest Harbor on the mainland on Route 74.
 The boat crossed the Western Way which is an ocean channel.

 In the mid-19th century, the mail boat's recorded transit time across the four mile channel was 90 minutes.
 That speed of just under 3 mph would be extremely slow for a steamboat but is consistent with sustained rowing by a fit person in a moderately-laden boat.
-Indeed, rowboats were commonly used to cross the channel until the last quarter of the 19th century when steam-powered boats began to replace them.
-The yellow circles on the map mark the locations of the post offices.
+Indeed, rowboats were commonly used to cross the channel until the last quarter of the 19th century when they were rapidly replaced by steam -powered boats.